Looking to get a home equity loan in Texas? Here’s the breakdown of how it works, how to qualify, and what it means for your finances.

 As a borrower, you should know a bit about the restrictions that home equity lenders in Texas have to follow.
 For example:

-- Lenders must provide you formal notice of your rights as a borrower and wait 12 days before closing on the loan.
+- Lenders must provide you with formal notice of your rights as a borrower and wait 12 days before closing on the loan

 During the Great Recession in 2007, these restrictions and others helped Texas to sustain a home price index decline of just 1 percent while the national index fell 20 percent.
 The law continues to protect homeowners while still providing them with access to their earned equity.

 Your rate for a home equity loan or HELOC will depend on when and where you apply.
 Rates for a HELOC, as of April 2019, range from around 5 percent to just above 7 percent through such lenders as: